 Our CCTV is used to capture and monitor images of events that take place in specific locations in real time.
 The images may also be recorded on a computer hard drive or magnetic tape depending on the type of camera.
 Cameras may be focussed on a fixed location, set to scan a particular area, or they can be operated remotely by specially trained operators.

-Some TfL employees are issued with body worn CCTV cameras, for example, Revenue Control Inspectors on the London Underground network.
+Some TfL employees are issued with body worn CCTV cameras, for example, Revenue Control Inspectors and some station staff on the London Underground network.
 These devices are able to capture audio recordings as well as images.
 The cameras are clearly visible and only switched on in the event of an incident (for example the member of staff being subjected to verbal abuse or threats of violence).

-The cameras used to enforce our Road User Charging schemes (the Congestion Charge and Low Emission Zone) are ANPR cameras which capture number plate data in the form of text rather than images.
+The cameras used to enforce our Road User Charging schemes (the Congestion Charge, Low Emission Zone and Ultra Low Emission Zone) are ANPR cameras which capture number plate data in the form of text rather than images.
 A still photographic image is also captured for evidential purposes if a Penalty Charge Notice (PCN) is issued.

 Under data protection legislation, we are only allowed to use personal information if we have a proper reason or 'legal basis' to do so.
 In the case of surveillance cameras, we operate them to perform tasks in support of our statutory functions - which are to deliver 'safe, integrated, efficient and economic transport facilities and services to, from and within Greater London'.

 We operate surveillance cameras for these main purposes:

 We sometimes use stand-alone filming equipment on our road network to create a visual summary of the operational changes we make from time to time.